Mourning dove: Migration

 Most mourning doves migrate along flyways over land.
 Birds in Canada migrate the farthest, probably wintering in Mexico or further south.
 Those that spend the summer further south are more sedentary, with much shorter migrations.
 At the southern part of their range, Mourning Doves are present year-round.

 Spring migration north runs from March to May.
 Fall migration south runs from September to November, with immatures moving first, followed by adult females and then by adult males.
 Migration is usually during the day, in flocks, and at low altitudes.

+As an introduced species

+The mourning dove was introduced to Hawaii in the mid-1960s after being released as game birds near Puʻu Waʻawaʻa on the Big Island.

-Behaviour and ecology
+Behavior and ecology

 Mourning doves sunbathe or rain bathe by lying on the ground or a flat tree limb, leaning over, stretching one wing, and keeping this posture for up to twenty minutes.
 These birds can also water bathe in shallow pools or birdbaths.
 Dustbathing is common as well.